andrealommen/PHY309/lectures/format_of_finalexam.md

 ## What problems will there be?

 There will be 4 problems.
-One on electric fields, one on magnetic fields, one on radiation, and one on the deferred potential.
+One on electrostatics, one on magnetostatics, one on radiation, and one on the deferred potential.